Here's What Happened To The Cast Of American Chopper After The Show Ended

 As one of the first Discovery Channel shows to get hugely popular, "American Chopper" helped push the network away from documentary shows to reality television series.
 In fact, it arrived even before the likes of "Deadliest Catch" and helped popularize a new type of entertainment television focusing on strange or demanding jobs.

-Set in the New York-based motorcycle custom shop Orange County Choppers, "American Chopper" amazed viewers with fantastic customized bikes and created a legion of fans who loved seeing the workplace drama between the father-and-son duo.
+Set in the New York-based motorcycle custom shop Orange County Choppers, "American Chopper" amazed viewers with fantastic customized bikes (and some occasional awful ones) while creating a legion of fans who loved seeing the workplace drama between the father-and-son duo.
 Heated arguments between those two and their employees led to controversial moments, but the impressive work that went into designing and putting together the bikes always made all of the tension worthwhile.

 This project landed Paul Sr. in some legal trouble when his business partner Thomas Derbyshire sued him for fraud.
 According to court documents seen by Page Six, Derbyshire alleged that Paul Sr. purposely delayed production and used funding inappropriately.
 The lawsuit suggested he refused to film scenes with Coones, despite a contract signed with the A&E network that stated this was something he would have to do.
 Finally, Derbyshire claimed that the Orange County Chopper owner took equipment bought for the show to use in another project.